vitaly-t/subcount/README.md

 ## Usage

-You can either install this module via `npm i subs-count`, or just copy [./src/subcount.ts](./src/subcount.ts) into your project.
+You can either install this module via `npm i subcount`, or just copy [./src/subcount.ts](./src/subcount.ts) into your project.

 ### Simple Observable